Black-capped chickadee: Taxonomy

 In 1760, French zoologist Mathurin Jacques Brisson included a description of the black-capped chickadee in his book Ornithologie based on a specimen collected in Canada.
 He used the French name La mésange a tête noire de Canada and the Latin Parus Canadensis Atricapillus.
-Although Brisson gave it Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
+Although Brisson gave it Latin names, these do not conform to the binomial system and are not recognized by the International Commission on Zoological Nomenclature.
 In 1766, Swedish naturalist Carl Linnaeus published the 12th edition of his Systema Naturae, which included 240 species that had been previously described by Brisson.
 One of these was the black-capped chickadee.
 Linnaeus included a brief description, coined the binomial name Parus atricapillus and cited Brisson's work.
 The specific epithet atricapillus is Latin for "black-haired" from ater (black) and capillus (hair of the head).

 Though originally placed in the genus Parus with most other tits, mtDNA cytochrome b sequence data and morphology suggested that separating Poecile more adequately expressed these birds' relationships.
 The genus Poecile had been introduced by German naturalist Johann Jakob Kaup in 1829, and the American Ornithologists' Union moved the black-capped chickadee into this genus in 1998.
 Molecular phylogenetic studies have shown that the black-capped chickadee is sister to the mountain chickadee (Poecile gambeli).

 The following cladogram shows the relationships between the various chickadee species, a subset of genus Poecile:

 Until the late 1900s, the black-capped chickadee was considered by some to be conspecific with the willow tit of Eurasia and the Carolina chickadee, due to their very similar appearance.
 A 1989 study demonstrated that the Willow tit and black-capped chickadee were different species; however, the distinction of the Carolina chickadee remained in question until 2005.